Why Most Video Is Watched Without Sound

 For viewers watching content in a second language, subtitles improve comprehension substantially.

 This matters more than many video producers expect.
-A global audience for an English-language video includes people with varying levels of English fluency.
+A global audience for an English-language video includes people with varying levels of fluency.
 Fast speech, technical terms, accents, and background noise all reduce comprehension for non-native speakers.
 Subtitles provide the text alongside the audio, making the message much easier to follow.

 Accessibility

 Subtitles make video accessible to people who are deaf or hard of hearing.
-This is the most widely understood reason for subtitling, but it is often treated as a compliance concern rather than a genuine audience consideration.
+This is the most widely understood reason for subtitling, but it is often framed as a compliance concern rather than a genuine audience consideration.

-In practice, subtitles used for accessibility improve the viewing experience for a much wider group: anyone who finds audio difficult to follow in a particular context, not just viewers with permanent hearing loss.
+In practice, subtitles used for accessibility improve the experience for a much wider group: anyone who finds audio difficult to follow in a particular context, not just viewers with permanent hearing loss.

-What subtitles do for engagement
+What subtitles do for reach and comprehension

 - educational or instructional content, where comprehension is the goal